adamedx/scriptclass/ROADMAP.md

 * Remove use of underscores!
 * File location rationalization and move
 * break apart scriptclass tests
+* Consistent use of commas vs. newlines in collections in module files

 ### New file layout